SearchMe: Searches

-As searches queries are being made, SearchMe returns categories that are related to the topic.
-The search engine has Facebook and Twitter links so that the results can be shared.
-The top of the screen displays the screenshot, while the bottom reveals the hyperlink and a site's description.
-Moving the mouse from left to right makes the screen "flip in the corresponding direction".
+As search queries were being made, SearchMe returned categories that were related to the topic.
+The search engine had Facebook and Twitter links so that the results could be shared.
+The top of the screen displayed the screenshot, while the bottom revealed the hyperlink and a site's description.
+Moving the mouse from left to right made the screen "flip in the corresponding direction".

-SearchMe's tagline is "You'll know it when you see it."
-As of March 2008, the website has indexed one billion pages.
+SearchMe's tagline was "You'll know it when you see it."
+As of March 2008, the website had indexed one billion pages.

 Revenue

-It requires about 3 million searches every day for the company to "break even".
-The website receives its revenue from advertisements.
-Advertisements are displayed through screenshots of the products or companies that are being promoted.
-Search results are ranked through algorithms and the number of views a website has received.
-Websites that are "visually appealing" are ranked higher than those that are not.
+It required about 3 million searches every day for the company to "break even".
+The website received its revenue from advertisements.
+Advertisements were displayed through screenshots of the products or companies that were being promoted.
+Search results were ranked through algorithms and the number of views a website had received.
+Websites that were "visually appealing" were ranked higher than those that were not.

 Criticism

-SearchMe has been criticized for not providing the number of search results, causing users to not know whether they are perusing through 10 results or 1000 results.
-Some of SearchMe's screenshots are difficult to read, causing users to decide whether a site is relevant based on its appearance.
-However, the website highlights the search queries for easier perusal of the screenshot.
+SearchMe had been criticized for not providing the number of search results, causing users to not know whether they were perusing through 10 results or 1000 results.
+Some of SearchMe's screenshots were difficult to read, causing users to decide whether a site is relevant based on its appearance.
+However, the website highlighted the search queries for easier perusal of the screenshot.

 Other services

 In 2007, SearchMe founded Wikiseek, which indexed Wikipedia pages and sites that were linked to from Wikipedia articles.

 In October 2008, SearchMe released a music streaming service, which enables users to download an unlimited number of songs.
-The service relies on Imeem's collection of music.
+The service relied on Imeem's collection of music.